mikhailshilkov/mikhailio-hugo/content/serverless/coldstarts/azure/intervals/index.md

     "coldstart_azure_scatter"
     "Cold and warm latency as a function of the interval between two subsequent requests" >}}

-**An idle instance lives not londer 22 minutes and then gets recycled**.
-Some cold starts happen earlier than 20 minutes, so this behavior seems less deterministic than it used to be in the past.
+After that request is processed, the instance stays alive mostly **from 20 to 30 minutes** to be reused for subsequent requests.
+Some cold starts happen earlier than 10 minutes, some instances last for more than 50 minutes, so the behavior seems less deterministic than it used to be in the past.
+It's likely related to the new [algorithm to predict the next invocation](https://mikhail.io/2020/06/eliminate-cold-starts-by-predicting-invocations-of-serverless-functions/).

 Here is a formal visualization of the same data.
 It plots the probability of a cold start (Y-axis) by the interval between two subsequent requests (X-axis):